 Crown & Anchor, our lobby restaurant with its stylish new veranda offer island favourites and classic pub fare.
 Open for breakfast, lunch and dinner every day of the week from 8am until late.

 Drink in the view and enjoy the sophisticated drinks menu and elevated casual fare at our 1609 Bar & Restaurant.
-Dramatic open air dining overlooking the harbour: perfect for sunset cocktails.
-1609 Bar & Restaurant is open Thursday to Sunday, 11am until 10pm.
+Enjoy island flavours and fresh seafood – delivered straight to the hotel’s docks down below.
+Open Thursday to Sunday, 11am until 10pm.